 Heck, even if we're not celebrating anything, it's the first dessert we gravitate to!
 Often times, I'll double the batch and freeze one cake for when we need it next.

 Make sure you check out the listed notes for substitutions.
 This recipe can easily be made dairy free and nut free without taking away from the rich taste in every bite!
-And if you're looking for a lighter take on carrot cake, try these Healthier Carrot Cake Bars, too!
+And if you're looking for a lighter take on carrot cake, try these Healthier Carrot Cake Bars or this Pumpkin Carrot Cake too!

 - Shredded carrots: These are crucial as they are our cake's main flavor.
 I highly recommend you shred your own as they'll contribute to a moister cake.